notional-finance/contracts/docs/Escrow.md

 > Notice of a successful cash settlement. `msg.sender` will be the settler.
 #### Parameters:
 - `localCurrency`: currency that was settled
-- `depositCurrency`: currency that was exchanged for the local currency
+- `collateralCurrency`: currency that was exchanged for the local currency
 - `payer`: the account that paid in the settlement
-- `receiver`: the account that received in the settlement
 - `settledAmount`: the amount settled between the parties

 ***